 Wix still can't beat out more powerful ecommerce platforms like Shopify, or more beautiful systems like Squarespace, but that's not exactly what Wix is trying to do.

 Volusion was founded in Austin, Texas, by Kevin Sproles, and has been in business since 1999.
-They provide a fully cloud-based ecommerce shopping platform.
+Volusion provides a fully cloud-based ecommerce platform.
 The company offers all the basic functions needed to operate your own online store, as well as some features that set them apart from their main competitors.
-In this Volusion review we'll talk about all the goods and bads.
+In this Volusion review, we'll talk about all the goods and bads.

-Famous Volusion clients include companies such as Intel, 3M and Slickwraps and they currently power more than 40,000 online retailers.
-Many consider Volusion to be one of the top ecommerce platforms, read on to see what I think about their features.
+Famous (past and present) Volusion clients include companies such as Intel, 3M, and Slickwraps.
+It has processed over 185 million orders for Volusion customers.
+Many consider Volusion to be one of the top ecommerce platforms, so read on to see what I think about the company's features.

 Continue reading The Ultimate Volusion Review (May 2020)

 LemonStand was once one of the best names in the ecommerce market, and the company also had a powerful platform to go with it.
 It was a place for many creatives and small businesses to sell products, but unfortunately, that has come to an end.

 If you're curious about our thoughts on LemondStand, feel free to read our review on the platform below.
 If you're more interested in migrating from LemonStand to another platform, we have a tutorial for that as well.

 Continue reading An In-Depth LemonStand Ecommerce Review – Features, Pros, Cons